- Austria (Website)

 The approach of analyzing 1,300 data points of each spectrum rather than comparing spectral patterns is very robust for high confidence identification and differentiation of species that have a very closely related protein content and spectral profile.
 The process enables fast analysis time and improved accuracy over existing methods.

-- From different regions of the world
+- Different regions of the world

-- From different specimens
+- Different specimens

 - Different media types and growth conditions to create multiple spectra per species